 Where You Might Find Scorpions

 If you are moving to the Phoenix area, rest assured that scorpions are not crawling around everywhere you look as some people believe.
 They are usually (but not exclusively) found near recently developed desert areas.
-If you are concerned, the experienced exterminators in the Greater Phoenix area can tell you if a particular neighborhood they service has scorpions or not.
-You also might want to take a look at this scorpion map of the Phoenix area.
+If you are concerned, the experienced exterminators in the Greater Phoenix area can tell you if a particular neighborhood in their service area has scorpions or not.

 How to Avoid Scorpions